-The network connecting these computers has its own challenges.
-On the one hand, data transmission rates for both wired and wireless networks are increasing rapidly.
+The network that will connect ubiquitous hardware and software poses further challenges.
+Data transmission rates for both wired and wireless networks are increasing rapidly.
 Access to gigabit-per-second wired nets is already possible, although expensive, and will become progressively cheaper.
-(Gigabit networks will seldom devote all of their bandwidth to a single data stream; instead, they will allow enormous numbers of lower-speed transmissions to proceed simultaneously.)
+(Gigabit networks will seldom devote all of their bandwidth to a single data stream; instead they will allow enormous numbers of lower-speed transmissions to proceed simultaneously.)
 Small wireless networks, based on digital cellular telephone principles, currently offer data rates between two and 10 megabits per second over a range of a few hundred meters.
-Low-power wireless networks transmitting 250,000 bits per second to each station will eventually be available commercially.
+Low-power wireless networks capable of transmitting 250,000 bits per second to each station will eventually be available commercially.

-On the other hand, the transparent linking of wired and wireless networks is an unsolved problem.
-Although some stop-gap methods have been developed, engineers must develop new communication protocols that explicitly recognize the concept of machines that move in physical space.
-Furthermore the number of channels envisioned in most wireless network schemes is still very small, and the range large (50-100 meters), so that the total number of mobile devices is severely limited.
-The ability of such a system to support hundreds of machines in every room is out of the question.
-Single-room networks based on infrared or newer electromagnetic technologies have enough channel capacity for ubiquitous computers, but they can only work indoors.
+Yet the problem of transparently linking wired and wireless networks resists solution.
+Although some stopgap methods have been developed, engineers must develop new communications protocols that explicitly recognize the concept of machines that move in physical space.
+Furthermore, the number of channels envisioned in most wireless network schemes is still very small, and the range large (50 to 100 meters), so that the total number of mobile devices is severely limited.
+The ability of such a sysied virtuality is like trying to predict the publication of Finnegans Wake shortly after having inscribed the first clay tablets.
+Nevertheless, the effort is probably worthwhile: